-A career in search engine optimisation (SEO) is a good choice for you if you're technical-minded and have the excellent analytical and marketing skills needed to transform a company's online presence
+A search engine optimisation specialist (SEO) uses digital analytics and marketing skills to transform a company's online presence

-As an SEO specialist you'll identify strategies, techniques and tactics to increase the number of visitors to a website and obtain a high-ranking placement in the search results page of search engines.
+As an SEO specialist you'll identify strategies, techniques and tactics to increase the number of visitors to a website and obtain a high-ranking placement in the results page of search engines.
+By generating more leads for the business you’ll open up new opportunities for driving growth and profit.

 As an SEO specialist, you'll need to: